DeepsEffect/module-03-GIT/README.md

-This is a very simple Chocolate website 🍫 this is also my first ever Github repository... 😀
+This is my first Github repository for a simple chocolate website 🍫.